 *Click the button at the bottom of the page to be taken to the virtual application.

 Please allow 7 business days for your application to be processed.
 Once processed, you will receive a follow up email outlining current available opportunities and instructions on how to set up a phone interview.

 2) Phone interview with the Director of Community Engagement

 This is an opportunity for us to get to know you and discuss the details of your application as well as your goals as a volunteer!
 During this interview we will go over the volunteer opportunities we can offer that correspond with your availability and skills.
 If we are able to decide on a match, an onboarding date will be set for your first day of training!

-You will receive a follow-up email with detailed instructions for your first day of training including what to wear, where to report, and generally what to expect.
-The email will contain a link with the Volunteer Agreement and COVID-19 waiver, both of which need to be signed prior to your first day.
+You will receive an onboarding email with detailed instructions for your first day of training including what to wear, where to report, and generally what to expect.
+The email will contain a link with the Volunteer Agreement which need to be signed prior to your first day.
 Any volunteer onboarding materials necessary for your training such as videos or handbooks will also be included.